saylordotorg/course_bus205/Unit12.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../../../
+previous: ../Unit11
+---
 **Unit 12: Final Exam** <span id="12"></span>
 -   **Mobile App: SageMilk’s *Business Law Guide & Quiz***
     Link: SageMilk’s *[Business Law Guide &